 - Some doctors recommend that you avoid sex for 24 hours before a Pap test.

-- If you've had problems with pelvic exams in the past or have experienced rape or sexual abuse, talk to your doctor about your concerns or fears before the exam.
+- If you've had problems with pelvic exams in the past or have any concerns about having the test, tell your doctor.

 What do the results of a Pap test mean?